vegetish/ph-multi-duino/README.md

 # ph-multi-duino
-Controll of multiple pH regulators and other functions for a resirculating aquaculture system (RAS) involving cultivation algae
+Controll of multiple pH regulators and other functions for a resirculating aquaculture system (RAS) involving cultivation of algae